cypromis/lizardfs/docs/source/advanced_config.rst

 Configuration
 =============

-Config file for lizardfs-tapeserver is located at /etc/mfs/lizardfs-tapeserver.cfg.
+The configuration file for the lizardfs-tapeserver is located at /etc/mfs/lizardfs-tapeserver.cfg.
-Tapeserver needs a working mountpoint of your LizardFS installation.
+The tapeserver needs a working mountpoint of your LizardFS installation.
 Configuration consists mainly of listing changer and volume devices of a tape library.

 Example configuration::

    [lizardfs-tapeserver]